DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Vito_Campanelli_def/index.markdown

 [^10]: Eli Pariser, *The Filter Bubble: What The Internet Is Hiding From
     You*, London and New York: Penguin, 2011.

-[^11]: It's useful to remember that for Flusser: 'freedom is essentially
+[^11]: It's useful to remember that for Flusser 'freedom is essentially
     the difference between that which is redundant and that which is actually information, and the free person is the one who is competent to decide'.
-Vilém Flusser, *Ins Universum der technischen Bilder*, Gottingen: European Photography, 1985, trans. *Into the Universe of Technical Images*, Minneapolis and London: University of Minnesota Press, 2011, p.
+Vilém Flusser, *Ins Universum der technischen Bilder*, Göttingen: European Photography, 1985, trans. *Into the Universe of Technical Images*, Minneapolis and London: University of Minnesota Press, 2011, p.
 111.